axseem/pixv/README.md

 # How to build?

-Make sure you have installed

-- `Go` version 1.22.4 or higher
+Make sure you have `Go` version 1.22.4 or higher.

 Use following commands to build the project